← Plants

 Amelanchier alnifolia

-Western serviceberry (also called Saskatoon berry) is a native multi-stemmed shrub-tree of Western Washington's dry to moist forest edges and woodland transitions, a deciduous species with white flowers in spring and blue-black fruits in early summer.
+Western serviceberry (also called Saskatoon berry) is a native multi-stemmed shrub-tree of dry to moist forest edges and woodland transitions across western North America, from Alaska to northern California and east to the Great Plains.
 The bark is smooth and gray.
 The leaves are oval, lightly toothed, and turn red to orange in fall.
-The flowers appear in upright clusters (racemes), and the small berries are highly valued by birds and wildlife.
-The tree rarely exceeds 20-25 feet and often remains more shrubby, especially in drier sites.
-The form is naturally multi-stemmed, creating a fountain-like silhouette.
+The flowers appear in upright racemes, and the small blue-black berries in early summer are highly valued by birds and wildlife.
+The tree rarely exceeds 20 to 25 feet and often remains more shrubby in drier sites.

-In Western Washington, Western serviceberry is a useful native species for dry to moist sites with full sun to part shade and adaptable soil conditions.
-The tree's hardiness, modest stature, and multi-stemmed habit make it valuable for naturalistic design and wildlife habitat plantings.
-Growth is moderate, reaching mature size in 12-15 years.
-The tree is relatively pest and disease-free in our region, making it a low-maintenance choice.
-The blue-black fruits ripen in June and are quickly consumed by birds and wildlife; if you wish to harvest berries for human consumption, use bird netting to protect ripening fruit.
-Fall color is reliable and warm, ranging from orange to red.
-For riparian restoration, understory planting, and wildlife corridors, Western serviceberry is an excellent native that has been underutilized in landscape design; its multiple seasons of interest (spring flowers, summer fruits, fall color, winter form) and ecological value make it a practical choice for diverse site conditions.
+Western serviceberry is a useful native for dry to moist sites with full sun to part shade and adaptable soil conditions.
+Growth is moderate, reaching mature size in 12 to 15 years.
+The tree is relatively pest and disease-free, making it a low-maintenance choice.
+The blue-black fruits ripen in June and are quickly consumed by birds; if you wish to harvest berries, use bird netting.
+Fall color is reliable, ranging from orange to red.
+For riparian restoration, understory planting, and wildlife corridors, western serviceberry offers multiple seasons of interest: spring flowers, summer fruits, fall color, and winter form.

 Quick Facts